franzbu/EnhancedSpaces.spoon/README.md

 #### Switching between Windows of the Current mSpace

-For restricting switching to the windows of your current mSpace only, press `alt` and `tab`.
+For switching to the windows of your current mSpace, press `alt` and `tab`.

 As before, the below lines represent the default setup, and you don't need to add them to your `init.lua` unless you prefer different shortcuts: